-For server authentication Certificates, Sectigo verifies the subject elements as defined in section 9.2 of the Baseline Requirements.
+Information that is not verified SHALL NOT be included in certificates.
+For Extended Validation Certificates, Sectigo verifies the subject elements as defined in section 9.2 of the EVG.

 3.2.5.
 Validation of Authority

 Validation of authority involves a determination of whether a person has specific rights, entitlements, or permissions, including the permission to act on behalf of an organization to obtain a Certificate.
 Validation of authority is dependent on the type of Certificate requested and is performed in accordance with section 3.2.7 of this CPS.